 Colder temps are infamous for resulting in dry air within your home.
 As humidity levels in North America are generally lower in the fall and winter, drier air can result in prickly skin, inflamed eyes and a scratchy throat.

 When you’re using your furnace, it’s critical to keep your house’s humidity under control for optimal comfort.
 Let’s go over what the right indoor humidity should be in North America and how you can get it.

-The Mayo Clinic suggests setting your house’s humidity between 30% to 50%.
-We’re aware that’s a large range, so you can get a free home comfort assessment.
+The Mayo Clinic suggests setting your house’s humidity.
 During this appointment, our Experts will check humidity levels, visually examine your existing heating and cooling equipment and provide options.